MIB Motor Insurers Bureau Compensation Claims Amounts How Much Can I Claim Guide

 Damages can be claimed for personal injuries, and also for property damage.
 A further benefit is that even if you can claim under your own insurance policy, the MIB can still indemnify your insured losses.

-This page contains important information needed to make a damages claim with the assistance of the Motor Insurers Bureau.
+This page contains important information needed to make an MIB claim with the assistance of the Motor Insurers Bureau.
+Throughout this guide, you will be provided with all the basic and necessary information needed to make a claim for MIB compensation, along with MIB payout examples and under what circumstances you could be eligible to make a valid claim.
 The MIB provides a free booklet containing information that must be carefully digested before making a claim for compensation.
 Most Citizens Advice Bureaus should have this booklet.
 We recommend that anyone who feels that the MIB can help them gets a copy of this booklet and reads it.
 Its second page gives the MIB claims contact number as well as other contact information for the MIB, and a summary of what you should be ready to do when you call.

 The first thing the MIB will need to do is to establish your identity which will be verified by their internal database.
 Note that if you use the paper MIB claim form, you won’t be able to process the claim through the MIB on-line portal, so keep this in mind before deciding which way to begin your claim.